timescale/docs/tutorials/OLD_nyc-taxi-cab.md

 ### Accessing Timescale

-There are multiple options for using Timescale to follow along with this tutorial. **All connection information and database naming** throughout this tutorial assumes you are connected to **Timescale Cloud**, our hosted, fully managed database-as-a-service.
+There are multiple options for using Timescale to follow along with this tutorial. **All connection information and database naming** throughout this tutorial assumes you are connected to **Timescale**, our hosted, fully managed database-as-a-service.
 [Sign up for a free, 30-day demo account][cloud-signup], no credit-card required.
 Once you confirm the account and get logged in, proceed to the **Background** section below.